gwenwindflower/octocatalog/README.md

-task load # load data from the data/ directory into duckdb task transform # run the dbt transformations task [*]-prod # all tasks can be run in a 'prod-mode' against a MotherDuck cloud warehouse
+task load # load data from the data/ directory into duckdb task transform # run the dbt transformations task [*]-prod # all tasks can be run in a 'prod-mode' against a MotherDuck cloud warehouse task bi # serve the Evidence project locally for development
 ```

 ### 🐍 Running the EL script directly 🏗️